IBM-EPBL/IBM-Project-36046-1660292166/README.md

 ## Tech Stack : 💥

  * Frontend: Html, Css
  * Backend: Python, Flask
  * Database: IBM DB2

-## Feed back:😊
+## Feed back: 😊

-      If you have any feedback, reach out to us at vijayaprabu005@gmail.com
+  If you have any feedback, reach out to us at - vijayaprabu005@gmail.com

 ![Thank you](https://user-images.githubusercontent.com/113415196/202610704-4129a392-3112-440b-8a26-eef630ce4f2e.jpg)